 Tenor Rafael Davila has quickly risen to be one of the most sought after tenors of his generation.
-With almost 60 roles already under his belt, in the 2014-15 season he debuted as Des Grieux in Puccini’s Manon Lescaut under Maestro Plácido Domingo’s baton in Valencia, Dick Johnson in La Fanciulla del West and Don Jose in Carmen for Minnesota Opera, and also performed Cavaradossi in Leipzig.
-2015-16 engagements included a return to Washington National Opera as Don José in Carmen, Opera de Puerto Rico as Pinkerton in Madama Butterfly opposite soprano Ana María Martínez, his debut with Chicago Lyric Opera in the world premiere of the opera Bel Canto, his return to Valencia for Aida, his debut with the Macerata Festival as Turiddu in Cavalleria Rusticana, and his return to Lyric Opera of Kansas City as Don Jose in Carmen.
-This season he makes his Metropolitan Opera debut as Don Jose in Carmen performs La Fanciulla del West with Michigan Opera Theatre, Carmen and Un Ballo in Maschera with the Florida Grand Opera, and the title role in Otello with Teatro de la Opera.
-Future engagements include his debut as Verdi’s Don Carlo with the Washington National Opera, Des Grieux in Manon Lescaut for his debut with Gran Liceu de Barcelona, his return to the Met covering Rodolfo in Luisa Miller, Cavaradossi in Tosca and Don Jose in Carmen with Opera de Puerto Rico, Tosca with Arizona Opera, and a recital at Wigmore Hall presented by the Rosenblatt Recital series.
+With almost 60 roles already under his belt, in 2017 he made his Metropolitan Opera debut as Don Jose in Carmen.
+Recent engagements include Des Grieux in Puccini’s Manon Lescaut under Maestro Plácido Domingo’s baton in Valencia, Dick Johnson in La Fanciulla del West and Don Jose in Carmen for Minnesota Opera, Cavaradossi in Leipzig, a return to Washington National Opera as Don José in Carmen, Opera de Puerto Rico as Pinkerton in Madama Butterfly opposite soprano Ana María Martínez, his debut with Chicago Lyric Opera as General Alfredo in the world premiere of the opera Bel Canto, his return to Valencia for Aida, his debut with the Macerata Festival as Turiddu in Cavalleria Rusticana, and his return to Lyric Opera of Kansas City as Don Jose in Carmen.
+This past season he also performed La Fanciulla del West with Michigan Opera Theatre, Carmen and Riccardo in Un Ballo in Maschera with the Florida Grand Opera, and the title role in Otello with Teatro de la Opera.
+Future engagements include his debut as Verdi’s Don Carlo with the Washington National Opera, Des Grieux in Manon Lescaut for his debut with Gran Liceu de Barcelona, Cavaradossi in Tosca and Don Jose in Carmen with Opera de Puerto Rico, and Tosca with Arizona Opera.
+This season he also returns to the Metropolitan Opera for Luisa Miller

-The 2014-15 season marked the tenor’s return to the historic Teatro San Carlo in Naples, Italy as Canio in I Pagliacci and as Turiddu in Cavalleria Rusticana after his debut with the company in 2004 in the title role of Verdi’s Gustavo III (Riccardo in Un ballo in Maschera).
-This past season also marked his debut as Don Alvaro in La Forza del Destino for Washington National Opera as well as his debut with Florida Grand Opera as Cavaradossi in Tosca.
+Recent highlights incliude the tenor’s return to the historic Teatro San Carlo in Naples, Italy as Canio in I Pagliacci and as Turiddu in Cavalleria Rusticana after his debut with the company in 2004 in the title role of Verdi’s Gustavo III (Riccardo in Un ballo in Maschera, his debut as Don Alvaro in La Forza del Destino for Washington National Opera as well as his debut with Florida Grand Opera as Cavaradossi in Tosca.
 Prior to that Mr. Dávila made his debut at the Washington National Opera as Pollione in Norma opposite Angela Meade and Dolora Zajick, as well as his debut as Radames in Aida for Manitoba Opera in Canada.
 In 2012 he made his debut in the title role of Verdi’s Otello for Sarasota Opera and as Manrico in Il Trovatore for Opera New Jersey and Kansas City Opera.
 That same year Rafael also made his debut in Spain in Nabucco with Opera de Bilbao and reprised the role of Calaf in Turandot for Opera de Puerto Rico.

 Abroad he made his debut as Rodolfo in Puccini’s La Boheme for the Netherlands Reisopera, and for the New Zealand Opera as Don Jose in Carmen and Alfredo in La Traviata.
 He made his debut as Calaf in Puccini’s Turandot for Connecticut Grand Opera, a role he also sang for the National Lyric Opera of New York, and the premiere of the opera Time and Again Barelas with the New Mexico Symphony Orchestra.
 His repertory also includes the leading tenor roles in the operas; Werther, Gianni Schicchi, Lucia di Lamermoor, Rigoletto, Attila, Giovanna D’Arco and I Lombardi.
 Rafael has also appeared in the leading tenor roles of the operettas Die Fledermaus and The Merry Widow, as well as in the Spanish zarzuelas, Luisa Fernanda, El Huesped del Sevillano, Venezuelan zarzuela Alma Llanera, and the Cuban zarzuelas María La O and Cecilia Valdés.